Deca/Deca/README.md

 Developer.
 Freelance.
 Startup and blockchain enthusiast
 -------------------------------------------------------

-Fullstack Web Developer with good knowledge of front and back-end techniques and passion for code and tech I build web applications and microservices from scratch and love working on pocs around new technologies.
-My preferred stacks are: Javascript ESx, Vue, Tailwind for the frontend and Laravel, Nodejs, Mysql, Postgresql on the backend side Keen interest in blockchain platforms specialized in machine-to-machine interactions like IOTA.
+I'm a Fullstack Web Developer with good knowledge of front and back-end techniques and passion for code and tech I build web applications and microservices from scratch and love working on pocs around new technologies.
+My preferred stacks are: Javascript ESx, Vue, Tailwind for the frontend and Laravel, Nodejs, Mysql, Postgresql on the backend side
+Keen interest in blockchain platforms specialized in machine-to-machine interactions like IOTA.
 Focusing on Smart contracts, web-based DApps development and decentralized solutions.
-Occasionally Python pique my interest, especially for hardware interfacing and data analysis.
-In the past worked extensively on web projects with open source tools (WordPress, Joomla, Magento, Drupal) During my past years in web-agencies I had the chance to manage multiple side tasks at a basic level: \*nix servers management, SEO optimization, project management, social media marketing campaigns.
-Skilled at hardware maintenance and repair for every type of pc, notebook, mac.
-Crypto enthusiast - experienced in blockchain technology, researches, cryptocurrency trading and mining Often bouncing across multiple disciplines and generally getting passionate into whatever lets me learn new skills and improve the way I work.
+Crypto enthusiast - experienced in blockchain technology, researches, cryptocurrency trading and mining Boucing often across multiple disciplines and generally getting passionate into whatever lets me learn new skills and improve the way I work.

 * 🌍  I'm based in Italy
-* 🧠  I'm learning Composition API
+* 🧠  I'm learning Vue 3 new features
 * 🤝  I'm open to collaborating on anything blockchain or crypto related

 ### Skills